 How to convert a linear function to an exponential function?

 Approach to compounding technique.

-Compounding technique: If the interest is compounded, the interest earned at the end of the year will be added to the principal and will go on until the end of time.
-Future values are calculated by using this compounding interest.
+Compounding technique: If the interest is compounded, the interest earned at the end of the year is added to the principal and continues until the end of time.
+Future values are calculated using this compounding interest.

 As interest rates increase, compounding interest also increases, which means if you want a large sum of money, interest rates must be high.
 This is achieved by compounding in shorter periods.

-We will start to talk about the compounding technique by how to convert the simple interest to compound interest after one year, then change the period of compounding to include fewer times than a year.
-If we have a linear function which is represented by a line with equation y=mx+c, where m is the slope and c is the intersecting height with the Y-axis The slope is constant.
+We will start to discuss the compounding technique by converting the simple interest to compound interest after one year and then changing the period of compounding to include fewer times than a year.
+If we have a linear function represented by a line with equation y=mx+c, where m is the slope and c isย the intersecting heightย with the Y-axis, the slope is constant.

+How to convert a linear function to an exponential function?